mate-android-testing/mate-commander/README.md

 Finally, you can invoke the `commander.py` as follows:
 `python3 commander.py apps/<package-name>.apk`

+NOTE: If you encounter permissions issues related to `python/python3`, prepend the command with `winpty`.

 This should produce an output similar to the following: